 Nitrous oxide may not stop the pain entirely, but it reduces the intensity of each contraction.
 A lot of women like nitrous oxide because it gives them direct control – you can hold the mask yourself and take deep breaths whenever you need to.

-Some possible side effects include nausea, vomiting, confusion and it may not be strong enough for some women.
+Some possible side effects include nausea, vomiting, and confusion and it may not be strong enough for some women.

 In some countries, including the United States, this method of pain relief is not very common.